Jojo Alejar

 Alfredo Rizalito "Jojo" P. Alejar (born June 19, 1966) is a Filipino TV host, actor-comedian, best known as the founding member of the dance group The Tigers and as the host and producer of The Medyo Late Night Show with Jojo A.

+Political views

+In 1986, Alejar campaigned for the reelection of president Ferdinand Marcos in the 1986 snap election.

 Personal life

-Alejar was on June 19, 1966 in Manila.
-He is the younger brother of actor Toby Alejar and 5th of 6 brothers.
+Alejar was born on June 19, 1966, in Manila.
+He is the younger brother of actor Toby Alejar and the fifth out of six brothers.

 Alejar is married to Anna Guia Villapando Reyes from Sta.
 Maria, Bulacan and has four children: Alfredo Alexander ("Tra"), Aurora Leticia ("Al"), Alfredo Emmanuel ("Aeman") and Ava Marie ("Ava").